Request consultation →

 Surface restoration means re-establishing a tear film that breaks up less rapidly, an epithelium that stains less and heals more predictably, and a surface–nerve interface that generates less inflammatory stress.
 This is a biologic objective that may require gland treatment, surface protection, anti-inflammatory therapy, and blood-derived therapy in combination.

 Blood-derived drops such as serum tears and PRP are often described as regenerative because they deliver growth factors and proteins relevant to epithelial health.
-That description can be appropriate if it is understood conservatively: these therapies support healing biology, but they do not eliminate the need for diagnosis, meibomian treatment, or long-term surface management.
+That description is appropriate when understood conservatively: these therapies support healing biology, but they do not eliminate the need for diagnosis, meibomian treatment, or long-term surface management.

 Future therapies will likely target biology more precisely.